 About our Martial Arts Classes

-Our school teaches White Crane Boxing (Bai He Quan) from Fujian in Southern China.
+We teach White Crane Boxing (Bai He Quan) from Yong Chun in Southern China and Singapore.
 White Crane embraces both the hard and soft elements of Chinese martial arts by finding a balance between tension, relaxation, conditioning and Qi Gong.
 Qi Gong literally means 'to work your breathing'.

 Our classes are here to teach effective self-defence, promote health, keep a great art form alive and most importantly have an amazing time.
-We have no time for inflated egos, negative attitudes or segregative hierarchy.
+People with inflated egos and points to prove will struggle to learn with us.
 The classes are very relaxed and new people are always welcome.
-We offer two separate classes with each one having a slightly different emphasis, however they are both White Crane and follow the same basic principles.
+However our relaxed and open approach with no belt system or gradings is not everyone’s thing.

 White Crane Tai Chi Classes